Esukhia/teachingtibetan.com/docs/production/oral_overall.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Can communicate very basic information about personal details in a simple way.
+It means the person can create brief phrases about themselves, providing fundamental personal details such as their name, address, family, and nationality.
+These phrases allow them to share basic information about themselves in a concise manner.

 </details>